janberner/AuditingTutorial/README.md

 ### Goal of the project

-This project will give you all the needed information and code so that you can setup a local blockchain.
+This tutorial will give you all the needed information and scripts so that you can setup a local blockchain.
 Deploy smarts contracts to the blockchain and interact with them.
-At the end of this tutorial you will be able to populate your own vehicle state, on the blockchain, with information of your choice.
+At the end of this tutorial you will be able to populate your own vehicle state, on the blockchain.
 You will also have a mechanism (called notary credence) that makes the data on your local blockchain tamper evident using a public blockchain (Jungle Testnet).
 Thus you will be able to do your own simulated audition.
-Most of the code is designed to run on a single virtual machine, only the notary function uses a public blockchain via internet.
+Most of the code is designed to run on a single virtual machine, only the notary function uses a public blockchain to store information, via internet.
 Note the some of the shown setting are not meant to be used in a production environment.
 This project should be seen as a development project.
 The next steps will guide you through all the neccessary installation and configuration.
 To learn more about the audition process and the idea behind it go to [Audition](#audition-of-the-vehicle-state).